Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Introduction

-A key novelty of this work is the treatment of the energy cost functional without the commonly assumed linear diffusion term introduced via the Dirichlet integral, which has been extensively studied in the literature \cite{astuto2023self, haskovec2018ode, marko_perthame_2, marko_pilli}.
-This diffusion term accounts for random fluctuations in the medium, typically modeled as Brownian motion.
-Remarkably, even in the absence of linear diffusion, complex and rich network structures naturally emerge, driven by the positive feedback loop between the tensor-product term $\nabla p \otimes \nabla p$ in \cref{eq:flow} and the flux $(C + r\mathbb{I})\nabla p$ generated by the Poisson equation \cref{eq:poisson}.
-This highlights the fundamental role of the conductivity tensor in shaping emergent network patterns in biological systems.
-In contrast, for a vectorial model studied in \cite{marko_perthame_2}, where the conductivity matrix is assumed to be of the form $\C = {\bf m}\otimes{\bf m}$, linear diffusion was crucial for the initial propagation of the material layers and, consequently, for the formation of network structures.
+A key novelty of this work is the treatment of the energy cost functional without the commonly assumed linear diffusion term for the conductivity matrix, \(\Delta \C\), which has been extensively studied in the literature \cite{astuto2023self, marko_pilli, haskovec2018ode, marko_perthame_2}.
+This diffusion term is typically introduced to account for random fluctuations in the medium, often modeled as Brownian motion.
+Remarkably, even in the absence of linear diffusion, complex and rich network structures emerge in our simulations.
+Their formation is driven by the positive feedback loop between the tensor-product term \(\nabla p \otimes \nabla p\) in \eqref{eq:flow} and the flux \((\C + r\mathbb{I})\nabla p\) induced by the Poisson equation \eqref{eq:poisson}, which is counter-balanced by the metabolic term $\nu (\Norm{\C }^2 + \varepsilon )^\frac{\gamma-2}{2} \C$.
+This underscores the central role of the conductivity tensor in shaping emergent network patterns in biological systems.
+In contrast, for the vectorial model studied in \cite{marko_perthame_2}, where the conductivity matrix is assumed to be of the form \(\C = \mathbf{m}\otimes\mathbf{m}\), linear diffusion was found to be essential for the initial propagation of material layers and, consequently, for the formation of network structures.
+Finally, for a recent derivation of a simplified scalar model related to our approach, with connections to \(p\)-Laplacian equations, we refer to \cite{haskovec2025gradient}.

+The energy functional \eqref{eq:energy}--\eqref{eq:poisson} has been obtained as a refinement limit of the discrete network model introduced in \cite{hu2013adaptation, hu2019optimization}.
+A formal derivation of \eqref{eq:energy}--\eqref{eq:poisson} as a $\Gamma$-limit of discrete energy functionals posed on a sequence of discrete graphs has been carried out in \cite{haskovec2018ode} in the special setting of diagonal permeability tensors, and in \cite{marko_pilli} extended to general symmetric, positive semidefinite conductivity tensors.
+Rigorous derivation with respect to the strong $L^2$-topology has been carried out in \cite{haskovec2019rigorous}.
+Finally, in \cite{alves2025rigorous}, a graphon limit has been derived rigorously, where \eqref{eq:poisson} is replaced by an integral equation.